Giftyafisa/courie/README.md

 ## Setup
 ### Prerequisities
-- Register at [trackinghive](https://my.trackinghive.com/) and get the API token (In Settings/API Keys)
+- Register at [TrackingMore](https://admin.trackingmore.com/developer/apikey) and get the API token

 ### Run
 Use this `docker-compose.yml`: